Alcohol and HonestyBy Dr. Margaret Paul

 December 31, 2006

 Do you drink rather than speak up for yourself?
-Do you find yourself turning to alcohol when you feel invalidated, rather than speaking your truth to a friend or partner?
+Do you turn to alcohol when you feel invalidated, rather than speak your truth to a friend or partner?

 "What changes regarding how you feel when you go home?"
 I asked her on one of our phone sessions.

 "I feel trapped.
 I feel controlled and suffocated, like I can't be myself."

 "What happens that make you feel so trapped?"

 "I don't know.
 Frank is such a sweet and wonderful man, and I know that he really loves me.
 And I love him.
 I don't get what is happening that makes me feel so agitated and trapped."